noahwrivas/School-Projects/Smart Home/Smart-Home-Report.md

 <img src="Images/RThermistor.jpg" width="500">

-Where V~ref~ is the analog reference voltage, ADC is a 10-bit register value, and R is the resistance value of the second resistor (see R2 in figure 8).
+Where V<sub>ref</sub> is the analog reference voltage, ADC is a 10-bit register value, and R is the resistance value of the second resistor (see R2 in figure 8).